mtreanor/game615-spring2024/assignments/flight.md

 **Name your Unity project `flight`**

 ## Description
-Create a very basic flight simulator where the player attempts to collect objects spread around the sky as they fly over a terrain.
+Create a very basic flight simulator where the player attempts to collect objects spread around the sky as they fly over a terrain (you must use a textured terrain).
 The number of items that have been collected should be displayed on the screen.
 In addition to the plane movement and collection, you need to **complete at least two of the following challenges**.

 ## Challenges
 - Make the plane enjoyable to control.
 The [example code](https://github.com/mtreanor/game615-spring2024/blob/main/examples/flight/Assets/PlaneScript.cs) feels terrible to control.
 Spend time analyzing better flight simulators, and incorporate additional factors to the rotation and movement code to make it better.